jross365/Get-ExtendedAttributes/.github/README.md

 ### How to make your own Helper File

-If you have a unique or specific set of file types that aren't included in the provided set, I have included a function to create your own Helper File.
+If you have a unique or specific set of file types that aren't included in the provided set, I have included a function to create your own Helper File (**New-AttrsHelperFile**)

-The function **New-AttrsHelperFile** is a tool to create your own Helper File.
-There is more on how to use this tool below.
+Details on how to use this tool are written in a section below.

 ## Parameters